benchcorpo/nextjs16-payloadcms/src/features/contact/README.md

   - Use this schema for frontend form validation
   - The schema is exported and can be imported in client components

+- **Email Configuration**: Contact form submissions are sent to the email configured in the Contact global (`info.email` field).
+This field must be set in the admin panel for contact form submissions to work.

 - **Returns**: Server Action compatible with `useActionState`
   - Returns `ContactFormState` (discriminated union):
     - Success: `{ success: true; id: string | number }`